 How to store zucchini bread?

 Zucchini bread store up to 3 days in the pantry or 5 days in the fridge.
-Another option is to freeze the bread in an airtight container, cut in slices.
-Simply defrost the bread slice the day before, on a plate at room temperature.
+Another option is to freeze the bread in an airtight container, cut into slices.
+Simply defrost the bread slice the day before on a plate at room temperature.

 If you are on a vegan gluten-free diet, I have more delicious baking recipes for you to try

 Made this healthy plant-based zucchini bread?
 Share a picture with me on Instagram.

 Your friend, Carine

 - 1 cup Grated Zucchini - squeeze out ALL water in a towel